eu-cdse/documentation/APIs/openEO/federation/backends/index.md

 The short-term benefits of joining the federation include:

 1. **Increased visibility**: the federation serves a single endpoint for users to access multiple services, increasing the visibility of your service.
-2. **Increased user base**: users of the federation can access your service without the need to register, increasing the potential user base.
+2. **Increased user base**: thanks to the common authentication within the federation, users can access your service without any additional registration.
+This opens your service up to the larger openEO user community.
 3. **Joint outreach**: outreach and promotion activities are performed together with other members of the federation, significantly reducing the effort to attract new users.
 4. **Shared account management**: credit usage is tracked in a central manner, commercial usage is compensated in an efficient manner.